mantidproject/mantid/dev-docs/source/Workbench/ProjectSaveInterfaces.rst

 - QMap - http://doc.qt.io/qt-5/qmap.html
 - QVariant - http://doc.qt.io/qt-5/QVariant.html
 - SIP (documentation on SIP is relatively limited) - http://pyqt.sourceforge.net/Docs/sip4/using.html

+Implementation
+##############

+Project save will save interfaces, plots and workspaces, this is achieved by using either dedicated classes, in the case of plots and workspaces, or by adding a encoder and decoder to the EncoderFactory and the DecoderFactory.
+The way in which the saving is currently achieved is by returning a dictionary containing only either primitive types (by far the most common approach) or by returning current the python JSON library's serializeable types.
+Examples of how types are converted to JSON and back can be found at https://docs.python.org/2/library/json.html under section 18.2.2 Encoders and Decoders.

 Saving and loading an interface (Python)
 ########################################